neumann-johannes/qlcm/README.md

 Author: Johannes Neumann

-QLCM is a small app for calculating the least common multiple of two integers, made with Python Flask and some Javascript.
+QLCM is a small app for calculating the least common multiple of two integers, made with Python Flask and Javascript.

 ### Setup Instructions: